-The Tribunal's determination of efficient capital expenditure was not straightforward for Sydney Water and the Sydney Catchment Authority, as decisions about significant capital projects contained in the Metropolitan Water Plan are yet to be made (see Chapter 2).
+The Tribunal's determination of efficient capital expenditure was not straightforward for Sydney Water and the Sydney Catchment Authority, as decisions about significant capital projects within the Metropolitan Water Plan are yet to be made (see Chapter 2).
 This creates uncertainty about the exact magnitude and timing of the capital expenditure projects that Sydney Water and the Sydney Catchment Authority will need to undertake to implement the Plan over the determination period.
+In addition, Sydney Water and Hunter Water are still in discussions with DEC in relation to the specific nature of environmental licence obligations.

-The next section provides an overview of the agencies' forecast capital expenditure for 2005/06 to 2008/09 and the Tribunal's draft and final findings on their efficient level of capital expenditure for this period.
-The following section discusses the Tribunal's considerations in making its draft and final findings for each agency.
+The next section provides an overview of the agencies' forecast capital expenditure for 2005/06 to 2008/09 and the Tribunal's findings on their efficient level of capital expenditure for this period.
+The following section discusses the Tribunal's considerations in making its finding for each agency.